A Geometric Analysis of Small-sized Language Model Hallucinations: Impact Statement

 \section{Impact Statement}

-This work contributes to the understanding of hallucinations in small-sized language models by framing them through a geometrical interpretation in the embedding space rather than solely as a consequence of missing knowledge.
-This framework also enable the label-efficient propagation of hallucinated responses under repeated sampling.
-A direct application of this finding could also support more reliable evaluation and monitoring of language models in practical settings, particularly where small or open-weight models are deployed.
+This work contributes to the understanding of hallucinations in small-sized language models by framing them through a geometrical interpretation in the embedding space, rather than solely as a consequence of missing knowledge.
+This framework also enables the label-efficient propagation of hallucination tags under repeated sampling.
+A direct application of this finding could support more reliable evaluation and monitoring of language models in practical settings, particularly where small or open-weight models are deployed.